RomanHargrave/amifldrv/README.md

 # amifldrv source code

+***This repository is not maintained, and its utility has never been guaranteed.
+It may not work with newer AMI hardware.
+Your mileage may vary.***

 This is the source code for the `amifldrv` kernel module used by the AMI Aptios flashing tool for linux, `afulnx`.
 This is associated with the _64-Bit_ version of the tool, and I _cannot_ guarantee that it will work